 - The Coast Guard Navigation Center completed a subsequent and more in-depth analysis of vessel traffic within the study area to include a separate study focusing on towing vessels.
 On February 22, 2021, Sector Delaware Bay posted these analyses along with the anchorage analysis on their CG Homeport site in support of future stakeholder discussions. - On Mar 9, 2021, D5 shared the analysis and obtained informal feedback from key stakeholders on ideas regarding existing and potential routing measures and anchorage areas.
-This roundtable discussion and exchanging of ideas was hosted by the Mariners' Advisory Committee for the Bay & River Delaware. - Based on comments received and analysis conducted by the Navigation Center, D5 marine planners are recommending the development of a NPRM to establish Anchorages C and D. In addition, the New Jersey PARS will recommend an additional fairway anchorage be established. - Target date for anchorage ground NPRM is March 2022.
+This roundtable discussion and exchanging of ideas was hosted by the Mariners' Advisory Committee for the Bay & River Delaware. - Based on comments received and analysis conducted by the Navigation Center, D5 marine planners recommended the development of a NPRM to establish Anchorages C and D. That NPRM was published in the federal Register May 22, 2022 and received one comment. - Target date for anchorage grounds Final Rule is June 2022.